 You can also use the AWS Command Line Interface (CLI) to manage Amazon S3 buckets and objects.

 AWS Toolkit for Eclipse

 The AWS Toolkit for Eclipse includes both the AWS SDK for Java and AWS Explorer for Eclipse.
 The AWS Explorer for Eclipse is an open source plug-in for Eclipse for Java IDE that makes it easier for developers to develop, debug, and deploy Java applications using AWS.
 The easy to use GUI interface enables you to access and administer your AWS infrastructure including Amazon S3.
 You can perform common operations such as manage your buckets and objects, set IAM policies, while developing applications, all from within the context of Eclipse for Java IDE.
-For set up instructions, see Setting Up the AWS Toolkit for Eclipse.
-For examples of using the explorer, see Using AWS Explorer.
+For set up instructions, see Set up the Toolkit.
+For examples of using the explorer, see How to Access AWS Explorer.